Generalized discord, entanglement, Einstein-Podolsky-Rosen steering, and Bell nonlocality in two-qubit systems under (non-)Markovian channels: Hierarchy of quantum resources and chronology of deaths and births: Introduction

 {\em Entanglement} emerges in this context as a class of correlations that cannot be prepared by local operations and classical communication~\cite{h409}.
-Believed to be the main responsible for the speed-up in quantum computation and quantum communication, entanglement is essential for the realization of many subtle protocols, as for instance quantum teleportation~\cite{wootters93,furusawa13}.
-As far as mixed states are concerned, however, it is {\em quantum discord}~\cite{zurek01,vedral01}---a quantifier of measurement-induced disturbance---that appears as a more fundamental measure of quantum correlations, as it can assume nonzero values even for separable states.
-Like entanglement, quantum discord has been shown to be a physical resource for quantum protocols~\cite{walther12,brodutch13}, with the advantage of being less fragile to noisy channels~\cite{boas09,merali11} (see also Refs.~\cite{celeri11,vedral12} for recent reviews about quantum discord).
-It is to be joined to this framework the notion of {\em steering}, a term coined in 1935 by Schr\"{o}dinger~\cite{schrodinger} within the context of the Einstein-Podolsky-Rosen (EPR) paradox to name Alice's ability in affecting Bob's state through her choice of measurement basis.
-Surprisingly, only recently steering has been formalized in terms of a quantum information task involving bipartite states and measurement settings~\cite{doherty07,doherty07_2,reid09}, in which case the existence of entanglement is necessary but not sufficient.
-Also, it was experimentally demonstrated the occurrence of steering for Bell-local entangled states~\cite{pryde10} and one-way steering for entangled Gaussian modes of light~\cite{schnabel12}.
-Still, steering has been demonstrated in protocols of quantum key distribution (QKD)~\cite{wiseman12} and steering inequalities have been derived (and experimentally tested) using entropic uncertainty relations~\cite{ribeiro11,howell13}.
-Finally, there is {\em Bell nonlocality}, a feature of those quantum states whose correlations cannot be explained in terms of local hidden variables.
-Revealed by violations of Bell inequalities~\cite{bell,chsh}, nonlocality has proven useful for QKD~\cite{scarani07,masanes06,kent05}, randomness generation~\cite{monroe10}, and quantum communication complexity~\cite{zeilinger04}.
+Believed to be the main responsible for the speed-up in quantum computation and quantum communication, entanglement is essential for the realization of many subtle protocols, as for instance quantum teleportation~\cite{wootters93,furusawa13,wallraff13}.
+As far as mixed states are concerned, however, it is {\em quantum discord}~\cite{zurek01,vedral01}---a quantifier of measurement-induced disturbance---that appears as a more fundamental measure of quantumness, as it can assume nonzero values even for separable states.
+Like entanglement, quantum discord has been shown to be a physical resource for quantum protocols~\cite{walther12,lam12,brodutch13}, with the advantage of being less fragile to noisy channels~\cite{boas09,merali11} (see also Refs.~\cite{celeri11,vedral12} for recent reviews about quantum discord).

+It is to be joined to this framework the notion of {\em steering}, a term coined in 1935 by Schr\"{o}dinger~\cite{schrodinger35,schrodinger36} within the context of the Einstein-Podolsky-Rosen (EPR) paradox to name Alice's ability in affecting Bob's state through her choice of measurement basis.
+Steering has been formalized in terms of a quantum information task involving bipartite states and measurement settings~\cite{doherty07,doherty07_2,reid09}, in which case the existence of entanglement is necessary but not sufficient.
+Recently, a closed formula for general two-qubit systems has been proposed~\cite{costa16} for two- and three-measurements per site.
+Steerability of quantum states had been used for tasks involving randomness generation~\cite{law14}, subchannel discrimination~\cite{piani15}, quantum information processing~\cite{branciard11}, and one-sided device-independent processing in quantum key distribution (QKD)~\cite{branciard12}, within which context a resource theory of steering has recently been formulated ~\cite{gallego15}.
+Experimentally, steerability have been reported for Bell-local entangled states~\cite{saunders10}, entangled Gaussian modes of light~\cite{handchen12}, and also in loophole-free experiments~\cite{wittmann12,smith12,bennet12}.